 Dtrx – An Intelligent Archive Extraction (tar, zip, cpio, rpm, deb, rar) Tool for Linux

-All of us might have faced a situation at some point of time or the other while using Linux tar.gz, tar.bz2, tbz commands.
-So many archive types, so many commands to remember… Well, not any-more, thanks to dtrx tool.
+All of us might have faced a situation at some point of time or another while using Linux tar.gz, tar.bz2, tbz extensions.
+So many archive types, and so many commands to remember.
+Well, not anymore, thanks to the dtrx tool.

 What is Dtrx?

-Dtrx stands for “Do The Right Extraction“, it’s an open source and very effective command-line application for *nix systems that simplify your job of archive extraction easier.
+Dtrx stands for “Do The Right Extraction“, it is an open-source and very effective command-line application for *nix systems that simplifies your job of archive extraction easier.

-The dtrx command is an replacement of “tar -zxvf” or “tar -xjf” commands and it provides a one single command to extract archives in a number of different formats including tar, zip, rpm, deb, gem, 7z, cpio, rar and many more.
-It can also used to decompress files compressed with bzip2, gzip etc.
+The dtrx command is a replacement of “tar -zxvf” or “tar -xjf” commands and it provides a single command to extract archives in a number of different formats including tar, zip, rpm, deb, gem, 7z, cpio, rar, and many more.
+It can also used to decompress files compressed with bzip2, gzip, etc.

-By default, dtrx extract contents to a dedicated directory and also fixes permission issues (like permission denied) faced by user while extracting content to ensure that the owner can read and write all those files.
+By default, dtrx extracts contents to a dedicated directory and also fixes permission issues (like permission denied) faced by the user while extracting content to ensure that the owner can read and write all those files.

 Dtrx Features

-2. Keeps everything organized: It will extract archives into their own dedicated directories.
+• Keeps Everything Organized: Extracts archives into their own dedicated directories.

 How to Install Dtrx in Linux